Hopeful Stakes (Japan): History

 The Hopeful Stakes is the only Grade 1 middle-distance race for two-year-old thoroughbreds in the JRA.
-This race was started as the Radio Tampa Hai Sansai Hinba Stakes (Grade 3) in 1984, which was a mile race that was held at Hanshin Racecourse for two-year-old fillies.
+This race was started as the Radio Tampa Hai Sansai Himba Stakes (Grade 3) in 1984, which was a mile race that was held at Hanshin Racecourse for two-year-old fillies.
 In 1991, the race was changed from a filly-only race to a colt-and-gelding only race, with the distance extended to the current 2,000 meters.
 Its name was changed several times (Radio Tampa Hai Sansai Stakes (1991-2000), Radio Tampa Hai Nisai Stakes (2001-2005) and Radio Nikkei Hai Nisai Stakes (2006-2013)).
 This race was considered important because no other graded race over 2,000 meters for two-year-olds existed in those days (and to date the only other graded race held on a middle distance by the JRA is the Kyoto Nisai Stakes).
 In particular, it was a good chance for horses with ambition for Triple Crown Races to experience a middle-distance race.
 In fact, some triple crown race winners had previously won this race.
 Logi Universe (2008), One and Only (2013), Rey de Oro (2016), and Croix du Nord (2024) won the Japanese Derby, Victoire Pisa (also Dubai World Cup winner) (2009) won the Satsuki Shō, Epiphaneia (2012) won the Kikuka Shō, and Contrail, who won the race in 2019, became the winner of the Triple Crown in 2020.
+Lovcen, who won the most recent running of the race in 2025, has also since gone on both the Satsuki Shō and Japanese Derby, with the last leg of the Triple Crown, the Kikuka Shō, to be held on October 25th.

 In 2014, the Asahi Hai Futurity Stakes, a grade 1 race for two-year-old colts previously held at Nakayama Racecourse, was moved to Hanshin Racecourse.
 Then the Radio Nikkei Hai Nisai Stakes was moved to Nakayama Racecourse.
 With this transfer, its name was changed to Hopeful Stakes, and the grade of the race was elevated to Grade 2, and the race was once again opened to fillies, although this time geldings were barred from entering.
 The race was later promoted to Grade 1 level in 2017.

 Until 2016, this race was held on Arima Kinen day.
 But since 2017, the race was moved to December 28, which is the final day of the JRA racing season.
 However, if the Arima Kinen is scheduled on December 28, the Hopeful Stakes would be held a day earlier on December 27, on the same day as the Nakayama Daishogai.